Management Consultancy

 Because consulting is a very wide field, you can broaden your experience in many ways, and experience in any field can be beneficial - especially if it has a business-related or commercial element.
 Micro-internships, longer-term work experience, leadership roles in student societies, volunteering and Oxford employability programmes all offer valuable and relevant personal development opportunities.

-Consider starting with the Careers Service’s own employability programmes: TOSCA: The Oxford Strategy Challenge, which runs nearly every month and opens up the possibility to work on our longer programme, The Student Consultancy These programmes will give you experience of working on a real-life business problem for an external client and allow you to test out your interest in this line of work.
+Consider starting with the Careers Service’s own employability programme: TOSCA: The Oxford Strategy Challenge, which runs nearly every month.
+This programme will give you experience of working on a real-life business problem for an external client and allow you to test out your interest in this line of work.
 In addition to consultancy training, you will also be building skills relevant to all work areas, such as communication, teamwork, analysis, problem-solving, and delivering a service.

 There are also many student-led societies at Oxford with an active interest in the management consultancy sector.
 As well as company events and training opportunities, many societies undertake consultancy-type projects for external firms and organisations, providing more hands-on consulting experience.
 Review the work of each society to understand the kind of consultancy work you can expect, as most have a particular focus for their work.
 Active societies include: